acschaefer/duallog/README.md

 duallog.setup('logtest')

 # Generate some log messages.
-logging.warn('This function illustrates how to use the duallog package.') logging.warn('All messages are sent to both the console and a logfile in the folder \"{}\".'.format(logdir)) logging.warn('The logfile\'s name encodes the time when the program was started.') logging.warn('The duallog package treats different log levels differently.') logging.debug('Debug messages like this are written to the logfile, but not printed on screen.') logging.info('Info messages like this get the same treatment.') logging.warn('Warn messages like this one are important.
-They are both sent to the logfile and shown on screen.') logging.error('The same holds for error messages like this one ...') logging.critical('... and for critical messages, of course.') logging.warn('Have a look at the debug and info messages the logfile in the folder \"{}\".'.format(logdir)) logging.warn('They are not sent to the screen in order not to clutter the display.')
+logging.debug('Debug messages are only sent to the logfile.') logging.info('Info messages are not shown on the console, too.') logging.warning('Warnings appear both on the console and in the logfile.') logging.error('Errors get the same treatment.') logging.critical('And critical messages, of course.')
 ```

 The output of this program is shown in the screenshot at the top of this page.